MicrosoftDocs/visualstudio-docs/subscriptions/vs-azure-devops.md

 <sup>1</sup>  *Includes:  Not for Resale (NFR), Most Valuable Professional (MVP), Regional Director (RD), Visual Studio Industry Partner (VSIP), Microsoft Partner Network (Enterprise), BizSpark, MCT Software & Services Developer, FTE.
   Excludes: MCT Software & Services, Imagine.*

-<sup>2</sup> *Basic plan includes defining release pipelines and multi-stage continuous deployment (CD) pipelines, and using approvals and gates to control deployments; when the Free access to Pipelines Preview feature is enabled, Stakeholders gain access to all Azure Pipelines features.
-For more information about features included in plans, please visit Azure's [About access levels page](/azure/devops/organizations/security/access-levels?view=azure-devops).*
+<sup>2</sup> *Basic plan includes defining release pipelines and multi-stage continuous deployment (CD) pipelines, and using approvals and gates to control deployments; when the Free access to Pipelines Preview feature is enabled, Stakeholders gain access to all Azure Pipelines features. *

 > [!NOTE]
 > Microsoft no longer offers Visual Studio Professional Annual subscriptions and Visual Studio Enterprise Annual subscriptions in Cloud Subscriptions.
 There will be no change to existing customers experience and ability to renew, increase, decrease, or cancel their subscriptions.
 New customers are encouraged to go to [https://visualstudio.microsoft.com/vs/pricing/](https://visualstudio.microsoft.com/vs/pricing/) to explore different options to purchase Visual Studio.